 - Information confirming you have read and understood our policies and procedures and your compliance with these

-- Information about your use of our information and communication systems and emails passing through our systems
+- Information about your use of our information and communication systems and emails and messages passing through our systems

 - Accident and incident reporting

-- CCTV images where these are used in your workplace for security purposes
+- CCTV images and/or voice recordings where these are used in your workplace, or in the course of your duties, for security, training, monitoring or enforcement purposes

 - Your car registration number for parking permits and mileage payments

 - Your photograph for your ID badge and for other purposes the council deems necessary

 - Other photographs and videos you have consented to for e-learning/training and promotional purposes